Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 If your site uses Optimizely and has set the _madid cookie (Marketing Automation Device ID), the tracking SDK will automatically detect it and include the device ID in tracking data as epi_device_id.
 This enables cross-platform tracking between Content Recommendations and other Optimizely products.

-No configuration is required—if the _madid cookie exists, it will be automatically included in all tracking events.
+You do not need to configure additionally if the _madid cookie exists, as it will be automatically included in all tracking events.

-The SDK creates and manages two first-party cookies automatically:
+The SDK creates and manages the following two first-party cookies automatically:

-• iv (Visitor ID): 2-year persistent identifier for returning user recognition
+• iv (Visitor ID): A two-year persistent identifier for returning user recognition

-• is (Session ID): 30-minute session identifier for grouping behavior within a browsing session
+• is (Session ID): A 30-minute session identifier for grouping behavior within a browsing session

 These cookies are created automatically on first page load and maintained by the SDK.